ethanp/programming/Notes/Networking and Network Programming Notes.md

 # Distributed Systems

-Some notes from *"*From P2P and Grids to Services on the Web: Evolving Distributed Communities,* Taylor & Harrison, 2nd Ed.
+Some notes from *"From P2P and Grids to Services on the Web: Evolving Distributed Communities"*, Taylor & Harrison, 2nd Ed.
 Springer: Computer Communications and Networks, 2009.

 ## What is a "Service"